Going Viral, It’s As Easy As 1,2,3

 Old Spice – Surreal and Funny

 The Old Spice commercials are among my favourites.
-These beauties were popular on television, but they exploded on YouTube with each video getting millions and millions of views.
+These beauties were popular on television, but they exploded on YouTube with each video getting millions of views.

-Going viral relies on having at least two of the following factors in place, time, money and creativity.
+Going viral relies on having at least two of the following factors in place, time, money, and creativity.
 If you don’t have the money, then you definitely need to take your time and show creativity.
 One social media king we can learn from is a young man originally from Sweden who goes by the name, PewDiePie (Felix Kjellberg).
-He usually posts two videos a day and is also active on Twitter, Facebook and Google+.
-He has more than 16 million subscribers on YouTube, and every video he posts gets millions of views.
+He usually posts two videos a day and is also active on Twitter, Facebook, and Google+.
+He has more than 56 million subscribers on YouTube, and every video he posts generates millions of views.
 He’s funny, always irreverent, unexpected, creative, appealing to a younger demographic and most importantly, he is very, very dedicated.
 He started posting videos in 2009, but it was not until 2012 that he really hit his stride.

 Have you ever had a campaign or post go crazy?
 Do you have any viral ads or videos that you love?
 What do you think it takes to make a campaign go viral?